drewzboto/grunt-connect-proxy/README.md

 The available configuration options from a given proxy are generally the same as what is provided by the underlying [httpproxy](https://github.com/nodejitsu/node-http-proxy) library

 #### options.context
-Type: `String`
+Type: `String` or `Array`

-The context to match requests against.
+The context(s) to match requests against.
 Matching requests will be proxied.
 Should start with /.
-Should not end with /
+Should not end with / Multiple contexts can be matched for the same proxy rule via an array such as:
+context: ['/api', 'otherapi']

 #### options.host
 Type: `String`